Justinian I: Life

 Justinian was born in Tauresium, Dardania, probably in 482.
-A native speaker of Latin (possibly the last Roman emperor to be one), he came from a peasant family believed to have been of Illyro-Roman or Thraco-Roman origin.
+A native speaker of Latin (possibly the last Roman emperor to be one), he came from a peasant family thought to have been of either of Illyro-Roman or Thraco-Roman origin.
 The name Iustinianus, which he took later, is indicative of adoption by his uncle Justin.
 During his reign, he founded Justiniana Prima not far from his birthplace.
 His mother was Vigilantia, the sister of Justin.
 Justin, who was commander of one of the imperial guard units (the Excubitors) before he became emperor, adopted Justinian, brought him to Constantinople, and ensured the boy's education.
 As a result, Justinian was well educated in jurisprudence, theology, and Roman history.
 Justinian served as a candidatus, one of 40 men selected from the scholae palatinae to serve as the emperor's personal bodyguard.
-The chronicler John Malalas, who lived during the reign of Justinian, describes his appearance as short, fair-skinned, curly-haired, round-faced, and handsome.
-Another contemporary historian, Procopius, compares Justinian's appearance to that of tyrannical Emperor Domitian, although this is probably slander.
+The chronicler John Malalas, who lived during the reign of Justinian, describes his appearance as short, fair-skinned, curly-haired, round-faced, and handsome, with receding hairline and greying hair and beard.
+Another contemporary historian, Procopius, describing him in similar terms, compares Justinian's appearance to that of Emperor Domitian.

 When Emperor Anastasius died in 518, Justin was proclaimed the new emperor with significant help from Justinian.
 Justinian showed a lot of ambition, and several sources claim that he was functioning as virtual regent long before Justin made him associate emperor, although there is no conclusive evidence of this.
 As Justin became senile near the end of his reign, Justinian became the de facto ruler.
-Following the general Vitalian's assassination in 520 (orchestrated by Justinian and Justin), Justinian was appointed consul and commander of the army of the east.
+Following the general Vitalian's assassination in 520 (orchestrated by Justinian or Justin), Justinian was appointed consul and commander of the army of the east.
 Justinian remained Justin's close confidant, and in 525 was granted the titles of nobilissimus and caesar (heir-apparent).
 He was crowned co-emperor on 1 April 527, and became sole ruler after Justin's death on 1 August 527.